Bulls’ Ayo Dosunmu played hero, but still going through growing pains

 “I’ll communicate with them if they’re not going to play,’’ Donovan said.
 “Obviously, how the game is going and how they’re playing will dictate how many minutes they ultimately will get.

-What Donovan currently sees in the future for Dosunmu are still very good things, but also wants the former Morgan Park High School standout to know that gaining experience is sometimes a process with growing pains.
+Donovan still sees a bright future for Dosunmu, but also wants the former Morgan Park High School standout to know that gaining experience is sometimes a process that includes growing pains.

 “I don’t think there’s any question that it’s different for him from last year to this year in terms of he’s become a pretty regular player that teams now are game-planning for.’’